Jaycoda/Jaycoda/README.md

 - 👋 Hi, I’m @Jaycoda
-- 👀 I’m interested in app development
+- 👀 I’m interested in software engineering, fullstack and mobile app development
-- 🌱 I’m currently learning Java/Kotlin Android App Development and then Swift
+- 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on learning Kotlin
+- 💞️ I’m looking to collaborate to develop my skills more
-- 📫 How to reach me - not sure yet
+- 📫 How to reach me - Linkedin: https://www.linkedin.com/in/jayparmar10/

 <!---
 Jaycoda/Jaycoda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.